How to make the most of a small retail space

 2) Avoid looking cluttered

 That said, you don’t want your retail space to feel cramped and claustrophobic.
 So don’t cram every available square in with products.
-Instead, allow your displays space to breath.
+Instead, allow your custom POP displays to breathe.
 And avoid dark or overpowering shelves, stands and display cases, and opt for neutral, light colours that don’t compete for attention.

 3) Keep people orderly